SoftwareBrothers/hapijs-mongoose-app-bootstrap/README.md

 Application uses mongodb as a persistent data store.
 ORM is mongoose.

-MongoDB container is configured under `./infrastructure/docker-compose.yml` where Simple configuration file for the database connection can be found here: `./config/database.js`
+MongoDB container is configured under `./infrastructure/docker-compose.yml`.
+All data from the container is linked with `/infrastructure/data` folder.

+Simple configuration file for the database can be found here: `./config/database.js`

 ## Linter